stevanapter/hypertree/README.md

 	   7 - 70
 	   8 - 80

-To calculate sums for the nodes of the tree we calculate iteratively, bottom-up:
+Aggregations at the nodes are calculated iteratively, bottom-up:

 	0 = 2 + 3 + 6 + 7 + 8
 	1 = 2 + 3